PreviousView allNext

 Splitwise - For splitting expenses

-If you live with flatmates, family, or are traveling with friends, Splitwise would be a great option for helping to keep track of your shared expenses.
+If you live with flatmates, family, or are travelling with friends, Splitwise would be a great option for helping to keep track of your shared expenses.

 When there’s no solid way of tracking your shared expenses, it’s easy to get lost with how much you are spending and saving.
 Splitwise enables you to track every aspect that comes with sharing expenses, such as total bill payments, what each person owes and who they owe to, as well as any outstanding balances.

-Features you might want to look for when choosing a budgeting app
+Features to consider when choosing a budgeting app

-Even though our list only details a handful of great budgeting apps, there are still countless ones out there for you to choose from.
+Even though our list only details a handful of great budgeting apps and tools, there are still countless ones out there for you to choose from.
 Here are some common features you might want to keep an eye out for when selecting an app to help manage your finances.
 The table below details how the apps we’ve talked about weigh up with these features in mind.

 Rating on the app store

 Making sure an app has good testimonials is always a good place to start.
-The star rating on an app store will let you know how much other people are enjoying the app too.
-It's important to take this one step further and have a look at the review section as well, just in case anyone has had any alarming experiences with the app too.
+The star rating on an app store will let you know how much other people are enjoying it.
+It’s important to take this one step further and have a look at the review section as well, just in case anyone has had any alarming experiences with the app.

 Free version vs premium version/features